 Organisations designed to favour constant learning amongst their employees will have the edge over the rest.

-Considering the reduction of travel due to the pandemic, the trade war between China and the US, the US’s retrenchment from global institutions, Brexit, and many other recent events, this may be one of the few trends that is being reverted at the moment.
-However, it may be too early to conclude that, and this may be just a blip in the overall trend towards further integration.
+Considering the reduction of travel due to the pandemic, the trade war between China and the US, the US’s retrenchment from global institutions, Brexit, and many other recent events, this may be one of the few trends that are being reverted at the moment.
+We may be entering into a new phase in the geopolitics of the future.

 Whichever way globalization goes in the next decade, it will have a severe impact on trade, on how organisations operate, and on the world of work.